 There are many ways of finding and connecting with people on Twitter, but here’s the simplest:

-Click the ‘Find People’ link at the top of the page.
-Now type the name of the person you want to find, click search, and then select any of the results that come back (to check they really are who you think they are).
+You can type the name of the person you want to find in the search bar at the top, click enter and then select any of the results that come back (to check they really are who you think they are).
 Found a friend?
 Just click the ‘Follow’ button.

 Of course you can make new ‘friends’ on Twitter too!
 Try following people who tweet about things you are interested in.
-For example, if you’re interested in digital strategies in healthcare and government, you could try following me as that’s mostly what my tweets are about: twitter.com/EngagementStrat.
+For example, if you’re interested in digital strategies in healthcare and government, you could try following @CREATION as those are the pieces of information we focus on.

 4. Say something (or ‘Tweet’)

-Now, Twitter’s home page asks ‘What are you doing?’.
-Answer that, click update, and hey presto!
-Your first tweet.
+Now, Twitter’s homepage asks ‘What’s happening?’.
+Answer that, click update, and hey presto! your first tweet.

 Enjoy being part of the Twitter community!
 Now you can explore the possibilities of Twitter and the more you use it, the more ideas you will have about how to use it.

-Here are a few tips for engaging with other Twitter users:
+Here are a few tips for engaging with other Twitter users, especially those within the healthcare industry:

 - To mention, or send a public message to a Twitter user, use ‘@’ followed by their name in your tweet.

-- If you see a comment or link you like, ‘re-tweet’ it.
-Use ‘RT’ followed by the Twitter user’s @name, and their tweet.
+- If you see a comment or link you like, ‘retweet’ it.
+Use ‘RT’ followed by the Twitter user’s @name, and their tweet or click on the retweet icon.

 Twitter tools for beginners